 It’s time to brace your tummy for we bring to you the ultimate Delhi-Jaipur-Ajmer food trail!
 The weather is just perfect for a road trip to Jaipur and then further on to Ajmer.
 Mornings are welcomed with a slight nip, and in this season, the desert air will surely do you good.
 The highway is dotted with a number of dhabas and small restaurants where you can rest a while before continuing on to a journey of a hundred miles…

 You can either zoom off on your bike or take your own car.
-If none of these options appeal to you, then we suggest you book a cab.
-There are plenty of easy options to book a cab online and you can take your pick from whichever suits your needs.
+If none of these options appeal to you, then we suggest you book a bus.
+There are plenty of easy options to book a bus online and ixigo is surely one of the best options to book bus tickets online.

 This has got to be your first stop on the Delhi-Jaipur Highway.
 Situated around 68 km from Delhi, Rao Dhaba or Old Rao Restaurant serves lip-smacking dishes.
 Served with dollops of ghee, the food fills the tummy and renews the body for the journey ahead!
 Don’t forget to wash it all down with a cup of steaming masala chai.

 One of the most frequented joints on the Jaipur-Sikar road, Sharma Dhaba presents Rajasthan on a platter!
 There are two dining areas–one just off the road, and the other towards the back.
 Don’t leave without trying out their mawa naan!

 Address: Vishwakarma Industrial Area, Road No. 8, Sikar Road, Near Prem Motors, Vidhyadhar Nagar

 Bajwa Ka Dhaba